opengisci/opengisci.github.io/sp25/_posts/2025-02-10-b-syllabus.md

 Programming experience is *not assumed or required*!
 You just need to be willing to learn how to translate the spatial analysis that you know from desktop GIS (QGIS, ArcGIS, etc.) into code.

 The major emphasis this fall will be learning how to **manage a full GIScience research workflow** in an **open science framework**.
-We'’'ll achieve this through:
+We will achieve this through:
-- Three **tutorials**, in essential open science research practices: version control, and codified research workflows using Rmarkdown and Python Jupyter Notebooks.
+- **Workshops / Tutorials** in essential open science research practices
-- **readings**, **debates**, and **blogs** about open GIScience
+- A few foundational **readings** about open science, reproducibility and replicability in geography, with **discussion** and reflective  **blogs**
-- Four **reproduction/reanalysis studies**, in which we will read, repeat, critique, and modify a published GIScience study, producing a reproduction study report.
+- Two pre-determined **open GIScience studies**, in which we will learn and practice open science workflows with an original study and with a partial reproduction study.

 - One **open science project** in which we will replicate a prior study in a new geographic context, temporal context, or with a new computational approach.

 ## Learning Goals